Over 30 Bike Trails, 250+ Miles

 Ride Safe, Greater Orlando, Disney Area

 When finished, the Spring-to-Spring Trail will total about 26-miles.
-Currently, about 22 miles are complete, with two gaps remaining.
-Starting at Lake Monroe Park in DeBary, the trail runs northward through the Park, then splits into two legs: east to Green Springs Park in Deltona, and north to DeLeon Springs.
-Giving this diverse and scenic trail its name, many springs (and parks) include Lake Monroe Park, Gemini Springs Park, DeBary Hall Historic Site, Green Springs Park (along the east leg), and Rob Sullivan Park, Blue Springs State Park, Lake Beresford Park, DeLeon Springs State Park (along the north leg).
+Currently, about 22 miles are complete, with two gaps remaining (now under construction).
+Starting at Lake Monroe Park in DeBary, the trail runs northward to Dirksen Road, then splits into two legs: east to Green Springs Park in Deltona, and north to DeLeon Springs.
+Giving this diverse and scenic trail its name, many springs (and parks) include Lake Monroe Park, Gemini Springs Park, DeBary Hall Historic Site, and Green Springs Park (along the east leg), and Rob Sullivan Park, Blue Springs State Park, Lake Beresford Park, and DeLeon Springs State Park (along the north leg).
 (Detailed map and photos below.)

 Spring to Spring Trail Map